The Alzheimer’s Association is here to help.

 The Alzheimer's Association Helpline operates 24 hours a day, seven days a week, in 140 languages.
-Our staff is highly trained and knowledgeable about all aspects of Alzheimer’s disease.
+Our staff is highly trained and knowledgeable about all aspects of Alzheimer’s disease or related dementias.
 Call us if you have questions about:

 Call us for support, information and resources – as often as you need.
 We know that living with Alzheimer’s can be overwhelming at times.
 We are here for you – all day, every day.